-The ReNeW report surveyed the range of scientific and technological research frontiers of fusion science and identified eighteen Thrusts determined by specific research needs.
+The Panel has selected the priorities of the 10-year program from the key science and engineering topics identified in FESAC's Priorities, Gaps, and Opportunities report of 2007 and the Research Needs for Magnetic Fusion Energy ReNeW report of 2009.
+For example, the ReNeW report surveyed the range of scientific and technological research frontiers of fusion science and identified eighteen Thrusts determined by specific research needs.
 Many of the Thrusts are interrelated, some in ways not fully understood at the present time.
 Most must be addressed to move to a program in fusion energy.
-The subset of the Thrusts that have been selected in this report as the highest priorities are evaluated according to the metrics described in Ch.
-1. The research drivers for the Thrusts are:
+The subset of the Thrusts selected in this report as the highest priorities are evaluated according to the metrics described in Appendix A. The research drivers for the Thrusts are:

-- Thrust 1: Develop measurement techniques to understand and control burning plasmas - Thrust 2: Control transient events in burning plasmas - Thrust 3: Understand the role of alpha particles in burning plasmas

-Thrust 4: Qualify operational scenarios and the supporting physics basis for ITER

-Thrust 5: Expand the limits for controlling and sustaining fusion plasmas

-Thrust 6: Develop predictive models for fusion plasmas, supported by theory and challenged with experimental measurement

-Thrust 7: Exploit high-temperature superconductors and other magnet innovations

-Thrust 8: Understand the highly integrated dynamics of dominantly self-heated and self-sustained burning plasmas

-Thrust 9: Unfold the physics of boundary layer plasmas

-Thrust 10: Decode and advance the science and technology of plasma-surface interactions

-Thrust 11: Improve power handling through engineering innovation
+Thrust 1: Develop measurement techniques to understand and control burning plasmas.
+Thrust 2: Control transient events in burning plasmas.
+Thrust 3: Understand the role of alpha particles in burning plasmas.
+Thrust 4: Qualify operational scenarios and the supporting physics basis for ITER.
+Thrust 5: Expand the limits for controlling and sustaining fusion plasmas.
+Thrust 6: Develop predictive models for fusion plasmas, supported by theory and challenged with experimental measurement.
+Thrust 7: Exploit high-temperature superconductors and other magnet innovations.
+Thrust 8: Understand the highly integrated dynamics of dominantly self-heated and self-sustained burning plasmas.
+Thrust 9: Unfold the physics of boundary layer plasmas.
+Thrust 10: Decode and advance the science and technology of plasma-surface interactions.
+Thrust 11: Improve power handling through engineering innovation.

-Thrust 12: Demonstrate an integrated solution for plasma-material interfaces compatible with an optimized core plasma

-Thrust 13: Establish the science and technology for fusion power extraction and tritium sustainability

-Thrust 14: Develop the material science and technology needed to harness fusion power

-Thrust 15: Create integrated designs and models for attractive fusion power systems

-Thrust 16: Develop the spherical torus to advance fusion nuclear science

-Thrust 17: Optimize steady-state, disruption-free toroidal confinement using 3-D magnetic shaping

-Thrust 18: Achieve high-performance toroidal confinement using minimal externally applied magnetic field
+Thrust 12: Demonstrate an integrated solution for plasma-material interface compatible with an optimized core plasma.
+Thrust 13: Establish the science and technology for fusion power extraction and tritium sustainability.
+Thrust 14: Develop the material science and technology needed to harness fusion power.
+Thrust 15: Create integrated designs and models for attractive fusion power systems.
+Thrust 16: Develop the spherical torus to advance fusion nuclear science.
+Thrust 17: Optimize steady-state, disruption-free toroidal confinement using 3D magnetic shaping.
+Thrust 18: Achieve high-performance toroidal confinement using minimal externally applied magnetic field.